Top 7 Miniature Horse Training Tips

 A miniature horse is not a lapdog and will be happier with a purpose in life.
 Once your little horse has learned how to lunge well, move on to training with the bridle to prepare him or her for riding or driving.

 For training purposes, you’ll need a well fitted bridle with a smooth snaffle bit.
 You’ll also need a surcingle especially made for miniature horses.
-This and a set of long driving reins will allow you to teach your little horse how to respond to reining.

 4. Don’t Overdo It

-Remember that anytime you’re handling your little horse, you are training.
-Regular, consistent, daily handling counts as training.
-Formal lessons (such as halter training, lunging and reining) are actually more effective when kept brief.
 Even five minutes of work on these tasks is helpful.
 Don’t drag it out to longer than half an hour.
 Fifteen minutes is a fairly ideal amount of time to spend on a focused task.

 5. Teach One Task At A Time

-Pay attention to detail by teaching one task at a time and making sure that your little horse has mastered it completely before moving on to a new task.
-Just like people, horses feel a sense of accomplishment when they learn to do new things.
 When your horse successfully masters a task, he will be pleased with himself.
 In future, you can use his mastery of an old task as a reinforcer for learning a new task.

 If you’re working on something new that is difficult, take a break as needed and return to an old task that has already been mastered.
-This easy/hard method of teaching contains its own intrinsic reward because it allows your horse to have success in the midst of challenges.
-It’s also a good idea to end your training sessions by practicing a task that has already been mastered.

 6. Always Be Consistent